sagilo/PickUp/README.md

 # PickUp
 An Android app for changing ringer volume for selected repeated callers

-My phone is always muted, I hate the distraction and even more I hate to distract others.
+My phone is always muted, I hate the distraction and even more, I hate to distract others.
 Here and there, my wife tries to get a hold of me with no success.
-Usually it's not that important, but sometimes it's a bit more urgent or just a matter of time relevance.
+Usually, it's not that important, but sometimes it's a bit more urgent or just a matter of time relevance.

 For this reason, I've created __PickUp__.